BassOmegaX/dmc1mechanics/README.md

 ## Boss Bonus

-The boss bonus is red orbs given at the end of the mission which ends after defeating a boss with a ctuscene where
+The boss bonus is given in missions where a boss is defeated, but the following cutscene ends the mission.
+This means the player has defeated a boss but did not collect any red orbs from defeating the boss.

 | Mission | Red Orbs|
 | ---: | ---: |